 Tencent Kubernetes Engine (TKE) is a container management service with high scalability and performance that enables you to easily run applications in a managed CVM instance cluster.
-It eliminates your need to install, operate, maintain, or expand the cluster management infrastructure.
-In addition, it allows you to enable/disable Docker applications, query status of clusters, and use various Tencent Cloud services through simple API calls.
+This service frees you from installation, OPS, and expansion of the cluster management infrastructure.
+In addition, it allows you to launch and terminate Docker applications, query the status of clusters, and use various Tencent Cloud services through simple API calls.
 The containers can be arranged in your cluster based on the requirements of resources and availability to meet your business or application-specific needs.

-Based on native Kubernetes, TKE is a container-oriented solution that solves operating environment issues during development, testing, and OPS and helps reduce costs and improve efficiency.
-It is fully compatible with the native Kubernetes APIs and extends Tencent Cloud's Kubernetes plugins such as CBS and CLB.
+Based on native Kubernetes, TKE is a container-oriented solution that solves operating environment issues during development, testing, and Ops and helps reduce costs and improve efficiency.
+It is fully compatible with the native Kubernetes APIs and extends Tencent Cloud's Kubernetes plugins such as Cloud Block Storage and Cloud Load Balancer.
 In addition, it leverages Tencent Cloud VPC to implement network solutions with high reliability and performance.

 You will come across the following terms when using TKE:

-- Cluster: This refers to the collection of cloud resources required by container operation, including several CVM instances, load balancers, and other Tencent Cloud resources.
+- Cluster: This refers to the collection of cloud resources required for container operation, including several CVM instances, CLBs, and other Tencent Cloud resources.

-- Ingress: This is a collection of rules for routing external HTTP(S) traffic to a service.
+- Ingress: a collection of rules for routing external HTTP(S) traffic to a Service.

-- Image repository: This is used to store Docker images which are used to deploy container services.
+- Image repository: used to store Docker images which are used to deploy container services.

 - Create a cluster.

 TKE is now free of charge, but you need to pay for the usage of relevant Tencent Cloud resources.
-For more information on billing and pricing, please see TKE Pricing.
+For more information on billing and pricing, see Pricing Description.

 - You can purchase several CVM instances to form a TKE cluster.
 The containers will run within the CVMs.
 For more information, see the CVM documentation.